JustinGOrefice/rcos-status-updates/spring_2019/week_04.md

 <h2>Last Week's Accomplishments</h2>

 <blockquote>
   <p>Last week, I wrote the code for bug #511, which should sort the submitions by all the column titles.
 All I need to do is add it to the repository.
+To fix the bug I created a table in HTML on JSFiddle and wrote code to sort each text column and it is called by clicking the column header.
 </blockquote>

 <h2>This Week's Plan</h2>